Australia Day Marketing Toolkit for LGAs

 Join the conversation this Australia Day by uploading a photo using #AusDayNSW.

-You can watch Australia Day Live at the Sydney Opera House live on ABC TV and iview:
+You can watch Australia Day Live at the Sydney Opera House live from 7:30pm on ABC TV and ABC iview:

-For more information on Australia Day 2024, please visit australiaday.com.au.
+For more information on Australia Day 2025 and what's on in NSW, please visit australiaday.com.au.

 The following social media posts will make it easy for you to create discussion in the lead-up to Australia Day.
 Feel free to tailor them to your local government area’s tone of voice.